Morveus/myndir/README.md

 - New pictures are processed and added in every minute

 # What's to come to meet my needs:
+🟢 Changing the title

-🟠 Changing the title and the favicon
+🟠 Changing favicon

 🟠 Sorting pictures by their creation date

-🔴 Displaying pictures when clicked
+🟢 Displaying pictures when clicked

 🟢 Fixing the ratio in CSS (ratio is not accounted for, for now)